MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

 > [!TIP]
 > You can also create an Azure Quantum workspace using the Azure command-line interface (CLI).
 For more information, see [Manage quantum workspaces with the Azure CLI](xref:microsoft.quantum.workspaces-cli).

-<a name="azurequantumcredits"></a>

 ## Free Azure Quantum credits

-First-time users automatically get 1,000 USD (or equivalent) free credit for use with IonQ and Quantinuum hardware when creating your workspace.
-If you need more credits, you may apply to the [Azure Quantum Credits program](https://aka.ms/aq/credits).
+First-time users automatically get free Azure Quantum Credits for use with IonQ and Quantinuum hardware (500 USD each) when creating your workspace.
+If you need more credits, you can apply to the [Azure Quantum Credits program](https://aka.ms/aq/credits).

 ## Prerequisites